trunkcat/cookback/README.md

 Running this should print the HTTP URL the server is serving on.
 Checkout the `/api/healthcheck` route to see if it returns `true`.

+In order for the server to work when hosted on your local network, consider enabling the firewall access for the port 8080.

 ## Description

 (To be added later)